shiye21/shiye21.github.io/_pages/about.md

 # 🔊 Position Openings
 - **PhD Students:** 1-2 PhD positions available with topics of Generative Models, Embodied AI, and Large Multimodal Models.
 - **Postgraduate Students:** Dr. Ye Shi recruits 2~3 postgraduate students for each academic year.
 The candidate is expected to be self-motivated in one of the following areas: Diffusion/Flow Matching, Diffusion RL, Diffusion Policy, Embodied AI, Humanoid Robots, Large Multimodal Models, Smart Grids, etc. A solid mathematical background and sufficient programming skills are required.
 If you are interested in this opening, please email me your CV;
-- **Undergraduates/Visting Students:** We warmly welcome students majoring in Machine Learning, Computer Science, Mathematics, Electrical Engineering and other related disciplines to join our group;
+- **Undergraduates/Visting Students:** We warmly welcome students majoring in Computer Science, Mathematics, Robotics, Electrical Engineering and other related disciplines to join our group;
 - **Research Assistant:** Dr. Ye Shi is seeking a research assistant to work closely with the principal investigator, postdoc, and students in the laboratory.
-A Bachelor's or master's degree in mathematics, computer science, machine learning, electrical engineering, control, or related areas is required.
+A Bachelor's or master's degree in mathematics, computer science, Robotics, electrical engineering, control, or related areas is required.

 # 🔥 News
 <div id="news-section">